1-800-935-2620 Speak to a Tour Expert

 Chobe National Park

 This morning is free for you to continue enjoying all that Victoria Falls has to offer.
-Afterwards, travel to Chobe National Park in Botswana (approximately 2–3 hours) via the Victoria Falls Wildlife Trust, one of The Intrepid Foundation’s projects.
+Afterwards, travel to Chobe National Park in Botswana via the Victoria Falls Wildlife Trust, one of The Intrepid Foundation’s projects.
 Here you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the Trust’s role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
 Continue your journey to Botswana's first national park, which is famous for its high concentration of elephants, so keep an eye out!
 They can often be seen swimming in the Chobe River.

 Meals: Breakfast Dinner